-No adjustments are required or advisable on new pumps.
-Because of the close fits in regenerative turbine pumps, it is not uncommon for the pump to be difficult to turn over by hand after they have been allowed to dry out inside.
-New pumps from the factory are tested using rust inhibitors to preclude this possibility.
+No adjustments are required or advisable on new pumps, other than those required for installation.
+Because of the tight tolerances of regenerative turbine pumps, it is not uncommon for the pump to be difficult to turn over by hand after the internal parts have been allowed to dry out.
+New pumps from the factory are tested using rust inhibiters to help preclude this possibility.
 On site system flushing may remove these inhibitors and subject the pump to the risk of lock up, if it is allowed to dry out.
 In this case, do the following:

-- 1. Fill the pump with fluid. - 2.
-Loosen the thrubolts exactly one turn. - 3.
-Jog the pump momentarily using the on/off buttons if so equipped. - 4.
-This should "break" the impeller loose without damage, unless foreign material has entered the pump. - If possible, spin the pump (or operate with minimal or zero discharge pressure) while the thrubolts are retightened exactly one turn.
+- 1. Fill the pump with fluid (wait 2 hours). - Insert 5/32" Allen wrench into lock collar setscrew and rotate shaft, using the Allen wrench as a handle.
+(DO NOT LOOSEN SETSCREW) - 3.
+Remove the Allen wrench. - 4.
+Jog the pump momentarily using the on/off buttons if so equipped. - This should "break" the impeller loose without damage, unless foreign material has entered the pump.

-This will flush residue from the close fitting impeller surfaces.

-Because of the large areas of close fitting surfaces inside these pumps, it takes only microscopic residue to produce resistance to rotation.
-Once loosened, this material is quickly dispersed and the impellers will find their hydraulic center.
-If these procedures have been followed, no damage will have resulted from "breaking loose" the impeller.
+This procedure will flush residue from the close fitting impeller surfaces.
+If not immediately successful, refer to Section 1, 1C Placing Stored Pumps Into Service.
+Because of the large areas of close fitting surfaces inside these pumps, it takes only microscopic residue to produce substantial resistance to rotation.
+Once loosened, this material is quickly dispersed and the impellers find their hydraulic center.
+If these procedures are followed carefully, no damage will result from "breaking loose" the impeller.